intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
-This document serves primarily as a record of the hazards in applying the robustness principle too broadly, and offers an alternative strategy for handling interoperability problems in deployments.
+This document first discusses hazards in applying the robustness principle too broadly (see
+{{robustness}}), and offers an alternative strategy for handling interoperability problems in deployments (see {{active}}).

 Ideally, protocol implementations can be actively maintained so that unexpected conditions are proactively identified and resolved.
 Some deployments might still